dartlangfr/game-store-codelab/user-story-3.md

 _**Keywords**: two-way databinding, observable, event handler_

 1. In `models.dart` add those methods to the `Game` class.
-They will help you for filtering and sorting.
+They will help you for filter and sort.

     ```Dart
     // Used for FILTERING